up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

 <https://github.com/djGrrr/8311-was-110-firmware-builder/releases/latest>

 The *basic* firmware is based on a vanilla MaxLinear [OpenWrt] 19.07 build from [Potrontec].
 Additionally, it includes customized luci web interfaces for hassle-free masquerading and the aforementioned fixes.
-Unlike the *bfw* variant, it does not include the abysmal BFW patches and cruft.
+And unlike the *bfw* variant, it does not include the abysmal BFW patches and cruft.

   [OpenWrt]: https://openwrt.org/